 Name of Beneficial Owner Class A Shares Beneficially Owned Percentage of Class A Shares Beneficially Owned Class B Shares Beneficially Owned Percentage of Class B Shares Beneficially Owned Percentage of Total Class A Shares and Class B Shares Beneficially Owned

 New Fortress Energy Holdings (1) -% 147,058,824 100% 88.0%

 Directors, Director Nominees and Executive Officers

-Wesley R. Edens (1) 2,500,000 12.5% 147,058,824 100% 89.5%
+Wesley R. Edens (1) -% 147,058,824 100% 88.0%

-Christopher S. Guinta -% -% %
+Chris Guinta -% -% -%

-Michael J. Utsler % -% %
+Michael J. Utsler % % %

-Randal A. Nardone (1) 2,500,000 12.5% 147,058,824 100% 89.5%
+Randal A. Nardone (1) -% 147,058,824 100% 88.0%

 Desmond Iain Catterall -% -% -%

 David J. Grain -% -% -%

 C. William Griffin % -% -%

 John J. Mack -% -% -%

-Katherine E. Wanner -% -% %
+Katherine E. Wanner % -% -%

 Matthew Wilkinson -% -% -%

-All executive officers and directors as a group (10 persons) 5,000,000 25.0% 147,058,824 100% 91.0%
+All executive officers and directors as a group (10 persons) -% 147,058,824 100% 88.0%

 (1) New Fortress Energy Holdings, which directly holds the Class B shares of the Company, is majority-owned and controlled by the Fortress Shareholder.
 Fortress Shareholder is controlled by Wesley R. Edens, our Chief Executive Officer.
 Mr. Edens exercises voting power over the shares held by New Fortress Energy Holdings and may be deemed to be the beneficial owner thereof.
 Each of Mr. Edens and Mr. Nardone has the right to acquire beneficial ownership of his pro rata portion of the Class B shares and corresponding NFI LLC Units held directly by New Fortress Energy Holdings at his election pursuant to the NFI LLC Agreement and may be deemed to share dispositive power over such Class B shares and NFI LLC Units.
-Each of Mr. Edens and Mr. Nardone agreed to purchase 2,500,000 Class A shares in the offering.
+New Fortress Energy Holdings, its stockholders, or entities affiliated with them may purchase shares in the offering.